Campgrounds in the Twin Cities

 What’s a camper cabin?

-A camper cabin is a great option if you don’t have a tent or RV or if you want to “camp” off-season (they’re usually available year-round).
-They’re rustic, usually with no bathroom facilities.
+A camper cabin is a great option if you don’t have a tent or RV, or if you want to “camp” off-season (they’re usually available year-round).
+They’re rustic, usually with no bathroom facilities, rather nearby vault or (if you’re lucky!) flush toilets.
 Most have electricity and heat for winter use.
-They’ll offer bunks, but expect you to bring your own sleeping bags or other bedding.
+They’ll offer bunks, but expect you to bring your own sleeping bags or type of bedding.

-The camper cabins in Minnesota’s state and regional parks are usually open all year round—perfect for a winter getaway.
-Especially when combined with cross country skiing and snowshoeing.
+The camper cabins in Minnesota’s state and regional parks are usually open all year round.
+That can mean a fun winter getaway, especially when combined with cross country skiing and/or snowshoeing.

 Winter Camping in the Twin Cities